ewenme/site/content/posts/2022-02-18-saint-maximin/index.md

 scored, given the quality of chances created, minus the no. of goals their opposition should have scored) been mostly below zero for two consecutive seasons, the actual goal difference has mostly lagged behind this as well.
-This is characteristic of a low-quality team and upsetting viewing.
+This is characteristic of a low-quality team and upsetting viewing (although it looks like Howe _might_ be moving the team towards average, as of late).

 So, why bother?
 Well, even in the darkest days of Sports Direct FC, there have been glimmers of uninhibited joy to grab with both hands.
 Once upon a time, Alan